jacksonianrtaylor/movie_rec_proj/README.md

 * Even with a large amount of tests (160 or 320) for each iteration, the optmization process seemed to inflate the RMSE results.

 * This was observed when testing the same parameters for (160 or 320) times in a seperate cell.
-It showed that with these tests the average RMSE was higher than what was found in the optmimization process.
+It showed that with these tests, the average RMSE was higher than what was found in the optmimization process.
 In other words, it produced worse results when generalizing to new data.

 * Although increasing the number of tests in the Bayesain Optmiation process helped reduce the overestimation of the hyperparameters, there was still slight issues with over estimation.